 There was no effect on survival in animals administered PFHxA, PFOA, or PFDA, but treatment-related reduced survival was observed in males and females administered PFNA.
 Lower body weights were observed in male rats treated with PFHxA, PFOA, PFNA, and PFDA; lower body weights were also observed in females administered PFNA and PFDA.
 Plasma and liver concentrations normalized to dose were generally higher in animals administered the longer-chain PFAS.
 PFHxA and PFOA females had lower plasma concentrations than did males when normalized to dose.
 Common findings across two or more of the PFAS presented in this report included increased liver weights (absolute and relative to body weight); increased Acox1, Cyp4a1, Cyp2b1, and Cyp2b2 expression; and increased acyl-CoA oxidase activity.
 Clinical chemistry endpoints were altered in several PFAS, including increased liver enzyme activities (aspartate aminotransferase, alkaline phosphatase, alanine aminotransferase, and sorbitol dehydrogenase); decreased globulin and cholesterol concentrations; and increased bile acids and direct bilirubin concentrations.
 PFHxA male and female rats had a dose-dependent hypochromic, macrocytic, regenerative decrease in the red blood cell mass characterized by a decrease in erythrocyte count, hemoglobin concentration, and hematocrit with an increase in reticulocyte counts.
 In most PFAS, total thyroxine (T4) and free T4 were decreased with no compensatory increase in thyroid stimulating hormone.
 Histopathologic findings observed in more than one PFAS were in the liver (hepatocyte hypertrophy, hepatocyte cytoplasmic alteration, and hepatocyte necrosis), nose (olfactory epithelium degeneration and hyperplasia), bone marrow (hypocellularity), thymus (atrophy), testes (germinal epithelium degeneration, interstitial cell atrophy, and spermatid retention), and epididymis (exfoliated germ cell).

-PFHxA, PFOA, PFNA, and PFDA were negative in bacterial mutagenicity tests.
+PFHxA, PFNA, and PFDA were negative in bacterial mutagenicity tests; PFOA was equivocal in bacterial mutagenicity tests.
 In vivo, no increases in micronucleated reticulocytes were seen in male or female rats exposed to PFHxA, PFNA, or PFDA; a small increase in micronucleated reticulocytes was observed in male rats exposed to PFOA.

 In general, the effects in male and female rats administered PFHxA were of lower magnitude (e.g., liver or clinical pathology findings) or not apparent compared to the effects in animals exposed to PFNA or PFDA.
 Several of the effects observed in the liver were also observed in Wyeth-14,643 animals, but some extrahepatic effects were not observed with Wyeth-14,643, suggesting that PFAS chemicals induce toxicity by a variety of pathways apart from PPARα.
 These data provide a basis for comparisons across the PFAS class, either using external (e.g., mol/kg/day) or internal (e.g., plasma µM) dose.